Barney Ewell

 In 1950, Ewell, ran the fastest ever 100 yards in Australia at the Wangaratta Sports Carnival in a time of 9.5 seconds.
+Ewell also won the 1950 Wangaratta Gift, run over 130 yards.
+Several weeks later he won the World Professional Sprint Championships in Wangaratta, Victoria.

 He also took part in the Scottish Border games circuit during the summer of 1950.
 He lived most of those weeks in the town of Bathgate.
 He won one of the most prestigious sprints on the Border Games circuit at Jedburgh.
 Running off scratch over 120 yards he ran a time of 11.37 secs.
 He also took part in a special invitation race in August that same year to mark his time in Scotland (run as a handicap race) over 120 yards at the famous Powderhall venue.
 Ewell from the scratch mark lost narrowly to Albert C Charles (off 12.5 yds).

 Ewell died in Lancaster, Pennsylvania.
 He was a member of the Omega Psi Phi fraternity.